-In \oursimple{}, we adopt the idea of having different representations for an entity based on its position in a relation, and updating all these representations from a single training tuple.
+In \oursimple{}, we adopt the idea of having different representations for an entity based on its position in a relation and updating all these representations from a single training tuple.
 We do this by representing each entity $e$ as a single vector $\vc{e}$ (instead of multiple vectors as in SimplE), and each relation $r$ as a single vector $\vc{r}$.
 Conceptually, each $\vc{e}$ can be seen as the concatenation of the different representations of $e$ based on every possible position.
-For example, in a knowledge hypergraph where the relation with maximum arity is $\delta$, an entity can appear in $\delta$ different positions; hence $\vc{e}$ will be the concatenation of $\delta$ vectors, one for each possible position. \oursimple{} scores a tuple using the following function:
+For example, in a knowledge hypergraph where the relation with maximum arity is $\maxar{}$, an entity can appear in $\maxar{}$ different positions; hence $\vc{e}$ will be the concatenation of $\maxar{}$ vectors, one for each possible position. \oursimple{} scores a tuple using the following function.

-Here, $\rm{shift}(\vc{a}, x)$ shifts vector $\vc{a}$ to the left by $x$ steps, $\rm{len}(\vc{e})$ returns length of vector $\vc{e}$, and $\delta = \max_{r \in \relset}(|r|)$.
-We observe that for knowledge graphs ($\delta=2$), SimplE is a special instance of \oursimple{}, with $\vc{e} = \rm{concat}(\vc{e}^{(1)}, \vc{e}^{(2)})$ and $\vc{r}= \rm{concat}(\vc{r}^{(1)}, \vc{r}^{(2)})$.
+Here, $\rm{shift}(\vc{v},$ $x)$ shifts vector $\vc{v}$ to the left by $x$ steps, $\rm{len}(\vc{e})$ returns length of vector $\vc{e}$, and $\maxar{} = \max_{r \in \relset}(|r|)$.
+We observe that for knowledge graphs ($\maxar{}=2$), SimplE is a special instance of \oursimple{}, with $\vc{e} = \rm{concat}(\vc{e}^{(1)}, \vc{e}^{(2)})$ and $\vc{r}= \rm{concat}(\vc{r}^{(1)}, \vc{r}^{(2)})$.
 The architecture of \oursimple{} is summarized in Figure~\ref{fig:score_HSimplE}.

-\textbf{\ourmodel{}:} \ourmodel{} learns a single representation for each entity, a single representation for each relation, and positional convolutional weight filters for each possible position.
-At inference time, the appropriate positional filters are first used to transform the embedding of each entity in the given fact; these transformed entity embeddings are then combined with the embedding of the relation to produce a~\emph{score}, \eg a probability value that the input tuple is true.
-The architecture of \ourmodel{} is summarized in Figures~\ref{fig:representor} and ~\ref{fig:score_HypE}.
+\paragraph{\ourmodel{}.} \ourmodel{} learns a single representation for each entity, a single representation for each relation, and positional convolutional weight filters for each possible position.
+When an entity appears in a specific position, the appropriate positional filters are first used to transform the embedding of each entity in the given fact; these transformed entity embeddings are then combined with the embedding of the relation to produce a~\emph{score}, \ie the probability of the input tuple to be true.
+The architecture of \ourmodel{} is summarized in Figures~\ref{fig:representor} and \ref{fig:score_HypE}.